polynetwork/dev-docs/new_chain/launch_and_test/launch.md

     - Call entry function `SyncSideChainGenesisHeader`

 > [!Note|style:flat|label:Notice]
-> Registration is currently completed by the `Poly team` with the trusted account.
+> Registration is currently completed by `Poly team` with the trusted account.

 - Launch your relayer.

-  If you choose to develop based on poly relayer, please request to submit code to [Github](https://github.com/polynetwork/poly-relayer) and execute the subcommands below:
+  If you choose to develop based on Poly-Relayer, please request to submit code to [Github](https://github.com/polynetwork/poly-relayer) and execute the subcommands below:
-  - Generate a Poly chain wallet, and contact `Poly team` via <a class="fab fa-discord" href= "https://discord.com/invite/y6MuEnq"></a> to add whitelist.
+  - Generate a Poly Chain wallet, and contact `Poly team` via <a class="fab fa-discord" href= "https://discord.com/invite/y6MuEnq"></a> to add whitelist.
   - Compile the branch you developed.
   ```bash
    ./build.sh devnet/testnet/mainnet